Useful facts about the Greek ferries: the ultimate guide

 How long before the ferry departure should you arrive at the port?

-You should arrive at the port at least 1 hour before your ferry's departure time to make sure that you won't miss your ferry ride.
-Also, if you’re traveling with your vehicle, it's better to arrive 90 minutes earlier at the port.
+You should arrive at the port at least 1 hour before your ferry's scheduled departure.
+If you’re traveling with a vehicle, it’s recommended to arrive around 1.5 hours in advance.

 Night lights at the old port of Mykonos in Greece

-The old port of Mykonos in the nightlight
+The old port of Mykonos illuminated at night

 Do ferries in Greece make you seasick?

-It’s possible to get seasick onboard Greek ferries as it can be windy during July and August in the Aegean Sea.
-So, whether or not being prone to motion sickness, we suggest you have a motion sickness medicine with you.
+It’s possible to feel seasick onboard Greek ferries as it can be windy during July and August in the Aegean Sea.
+If you’re prone to motion sickness, it’s a good idea to bring medication.

 How to track Greek ferries in real time?